openlocal/material-tokens/README.md

-# Material Tokens
+# CBAR Design Tokens

-Material Design now supports the [Design System Package (DSP)](https://github.com/AdobeXD/design-system-package-dsp) for importing and exporting [Material Design Tokens](http://m3.material.io/foundations/design-tokens/overview) within the [Material Theme Builder](http://material.io/material-theme-builder).
-DSP can be used in designer and developer workflow tools and Material Component libraries.
-Let’s dive into how you can use Material Tokens (DSP) within the [VSCode extension](https://marketplace.visualstudio.com/items?itemName=Adobe.xd) to generate code.
+Community BuildAR supports the [Design System Package (DSP)](https://github.com/AdobeXD/design-system-package-dsp) for importing and exporting CBAR Design Tokens, currently based on the [Material Design Tokens](http://m3.material.io/foundations/design-tokens/overview).
+DSP can be used in designer and developer workflow tools.

+Unfortunately the DSP doesn't currently cover the full design system, so take a look under the css directory for a theme that has the broader list of css variables that can be used in a web environment.

+That being said, let’s dive into how you can use CBAR Design Tokens (DSP) within the [VSCode extension](https://marketplace.visualstudio.com/items?itemName=Adobe.xd) to generate code.

 ## Getting Started